SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ```

-We are ready to efficiently write tests for the other constants.
+We are ready to write tests for the other constants efficiently.

 ### Evaluating booleans

-Boolean literals are the objects `false` and `true`, typically used for conditionals and control flow statements.
+Boolean literals are the` false` and `true` objects, typically used for conditionals and control flow statements.
 In the previous sections we implemented support for numbers, now we introduce support for returning boolean values as follows:

 ```